-Allison Diamond, senior consultant, discusses her role at Lincoln and explains how she designs plans to help plan sponsors meet their goals and stay in compliance.
+See how retirement plan design consultants create plans that help plan sponsors meet their goals and stay in compliance.

-A: I’m a senior consultant with the Retirement Plan Design and Consulting Group (RPCG).
-Every day is filled with different opportunities.
-I answer technical questions for internal and external partners, and work with plan sponsors, advisors and consultants to help meet their plan design needs and drive better retirement plan outcomes.
-I review requests for proposals (RFPs), lead Plan Document Days, fix operational failures, provide assistance with merger/acquisition transactions, prepare cost projections for new plan features, and consult on plan design.
+A: They answer technical questions for internal and external partners, and work with plan sponsors, advisors, and consultants to help meet their plan design needs and drive better retirement plan outcomes.
+They review requests for proposals (RFPs), lead Plan Document Days, fix operational failures, provide assistance with merger/acquisition transactions, prepare cost projections for new plan features, and consult on plan design.

-Q: How do you interact with plan sponsors, advisors and consultants?
+Q: How do they interact with plan sponsors, advisors, and consultants?

-A: My interaction includes emails, conference calls, direct calls and face-to-face client meetings.
-Usually the account manager (AM) or relationship manager (RM) start the conversation and I’ll take over from there.
-We’ll have a call that includes the AM, RM, consultant or advisor, plan sponsor, and maybe even their attorney or a plan document consultant.
-My approach has always been to gather and analyze the facts, then provide a solution that everyone can understand.
+A: Their interaction includes emails, conference calls, direct calls, and face-to-face client meetings.
+Usually the account manager (AM) or relationship manager (RM) starts the conversation and then they take over.
+They'll have a call that includes the AM, RM, consultant or advisor, plan sponsor, and potentially their attorney or a plan document consultant.
+They gather and analyze the facts, then provide a solution that everyone can understand.

-Q: How do you help drive better outcomes?
+Q: How do they help drive better outcomes?

-My role is to help our plan sponsors keep their plans in compliance and in tune with their financial goals and plan objectives.
-Recently, we had a client go through a merger and acquisition.
-We designed a plan to meet their changing needs and satisfy their requests within ERISA guidelines.
-We provided a turnkey approach by walking them through each step of the process, while accommodating the needs of the plan sponsor and its employees.
-By providing benchmarking information and industry standards, we equipped the plan sponsor with the valuable insight needed to make challenging decisions for the plan.
+A: Their role is to help plan sponsors keep their plans in compliance and in tune with their financial goals and plan objectives.
+Recently, a client went through a merger and acquisition.
+They designed a plan to meet the client's changing needs and satisfy requests within ERISA guidelines.
+Lincoln provided a turnkey approach by walking them through each step of the process, while accommodating the needs of the plan sponsor and its employees.
+By providing benchmarking information and industry standards, they equipped the plan sponsor with the valuable insight needed to make challenging decisions for the plan.

-Q: How do you retain great relationships with clients?
+Q: How do they retain great relationships with clients?

-A: I try to make my internal partners, consultants and advisors look great.
-We listen to their needs and ask clarifying questions.
-Through this approach, we gain their respect and become the trusted advisor.
+A: They try to make internal partners, consultants, and advisors look great.
+They listen to needs and ask clarifying questions.
+Through this approach, they gain respect and trust.
 For example, a municipality wanted to add a new plan for its executives.
-I met with the client in person, provided a write-up of available plan design choices and walked them through each option.
+They met with the client in person, provided a write-up of available plan design choices and walked them through each option.
 The consultant was involved in the entire process.
 The client was so happy it brought the relationship to a new level.

-Q: What tools do you rely on most?
+Q: What tools do they rely on most?

-A: I use The ERISA Outline Book every day.
+A: They often use The ERISA Outline Book.
 We call it the "industry bible."
 It's a reference book on qualified and nonqualified plans.
 It's also a fully searchable and cross-referenced website containing everything about ERISA.
-I also use CCH IntelliConnect, a web-based system with links to books about qualified and nonqualified plans and to Internal Revenue Service and U.S. Treasury regulations.
+They also use ERISApedia, a web-based resource that provides access to compliance and technical information including books, links, and references to the Internal Revenue Service and U.S. Treasury Regulations.